How Foreign Investors Can Set up a Business

 Do I need a US address?

 You need a registered agent in each state you form in and qualify to do business in.
 This is your US address for entity purposes.
 We offer this service in all 50 states for just $125 per year.
 If you need mail forwarded to you in your home country we can also provide this service.
-Call 1-800-600-1760 or 1-775-782-2201 to learn more.
+Sign up for a free 15-minute consultation or call 1-800-600-1760 or 1-775-782-2201 to learn more.

 Is it better to be manager managed or member managed?